F-4 Phantom II

 4 - AIM-9 Sidewinder air-to-air missiles

 Air combat experience over North Vietnam revealed the weakness of a missiles-only armament package and in 1968 the Phantom F-4E entered service with a 20 mm Vulcan cannon mounted in an undernose fairing.
 Adding to the initial design oversight was the Rules of Engagement for American pilots requiring them to identify aircraft targets visually.
 This removed the option of long range missiles to fend off approaching MiGs.
 The primary problem with naval aviators, in particular, had to do with their lack of air combat training provided by the US Navy.
 None of this takes from the fact that the MiG pilots did well.
-This illustration by Anders Lejczak is 800 x 600 and is found at Deviant Art.

 The fact that a Phantom is using a parachute to shorten its landing distance emphasizes the controlled crash nature of carrier deck landings where jets are grabbed by wires and yanked to a halt.
 It takes a very rugged undercarriage to handle the punishment.
-The photo is 1920 x 1200 and is at Wallpapers DB.

 No comments: